Agents of S.H.I.E.L.D. season 3: Marketing

 Beginning with "The Singularity", the final episodes of the season were marketed as Agents of S.H.I.E.L.D.: Fallen Agent, a "four-episode event".
 Marvel released clues as to who the Fallen Agent was online in the form of "sneak peek clips, artwork and more", leading up to the final reveal in the season finale.
 Marvel also released a poster for the event that recreated the cover of the "iconic" The Amazing Spider-Man #121 that served as the first issue of the story arc "The Night Gwen Stacy Died".
 The poster, created by Greg Land, also appeared as a "rare 1:1000" variant cover for Civil War II #0.
 Ahead of the final two episodes of the season, Marvel released a series of videos that "memorialized" each of the potential characters who could have been the Fallen Agent, with the Fallen Agent ultimately being Lincoln Campbell.

+A Lexus-sponsored five-part web series, Agents of S.H.I.E.L.D.: Academy, released from March 9 to May 4, 2016, on ABC.com and Watch ABC.
+In Academy, three Agents of S.H.I.E.L.D. fans compete to play an agent in that series.
+Members of the Agents of S.H.I.E.L.D. cast also appear.
+All three fans ultimately made cameo appearances in the season finale, "Absolution".
+Agents of S.H.I.E.L.D.: Academy was nominated at the 28th Producers Guild of America Awards for Outstanding Digital Series.